Services We Offer in Howard County

 Laser-Assisted Irrigation and Disinfection

-Access Endodontics in Howard County uses Biolase to remove infected tissue from the interior of the teeth.
+We use Biolase to remove infected tissue from the interior of the teeth.
 Biolase is a fast, efficient, and virtually painless alternative to traditional root canal therapy.
 Faster recovery times, less bleeding, and a more comfortable experience are just some of the benefits of this technology.

 Apicoectomy

 Root end surgery is a minor procedure that focuses on the tooth’s root tip and adjacent tissue.
 This treatment typically occurs when a root canal cannot be performed.
 During an apicoectomy, the tooth is accessed through the gum, and the tip of the tooth’s root and infected tissue are removed.
 Once removed, the remaining tooth is sealed.
-The Endodontist will suture the incision and provide you with post-surgery instructions.
+The endodontist will suture the incision and provide you with post-surgery instructions.